 Deputy Executive Director, Finance and Administration

-Deputy Executive Director, Operations and Maintenance/Airline Relations
+Deputy Executive Director, Engineering, Maintenance, Operations, and Airline Relations

 Scott R. Smith